thwaller/protonvpn-ufw/README.md

-# protonvpn-ufw
+# vpn-control

-Script to enhance security whilst using ProtonVPN.
-Can be adapted to any VPN service, but this will use the available servers in accordance to the ProtonVPN.

-This configuration is built and tested / being tested on Ubuntu 18.04.2 LTS.
+Script to enhance security (aka killswitch) whilst using ProtonVPN on Ubuntu 18.04.2 LTS.
+Should work on most Linux systems and most VPN services.

 The Linux for ProtonVPN can be referenced here: https://github.com/ProtonVPN.
 Intent is for the user to use the script protonvpn-cli script and incorporate a ufw profile to harden the connection.
-Using an openVPN setting in network-manager should also work.
+Using an OpenVPN setting in network-manager should also work.
 1. IPv6 totally disabled to prevent leaks
 2. Local traffic allowed
 3. All traffic to WAN forced through VPN or blocked